vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 ### Removing the Boilerplate

 There is much boilerplate in creating/setting/accessing trace state as in the above example.
 The developer will be required to also perform all the span closing and error handling logic.
 This work is better done in a specific component.
-That's is where the [ReactorSleuth](https://github.com/spring-cloud/spring-cloud-sleuth/blob/6ce9a43f462b1695ac78867eae652f61778a93cb/spring-cloud-sleuth-instrumentation/src/main/java/org/springframework/cloud/sleuth/instrument/reactor/ReactorSleuth.java) class comes in to help us.
+That is where the [ReactorSleuth](https://github.com/spring-cloud/spring-cloud-sleuth/blob/6ce9a43f462b1695ac78867eae652f61778a93cb/spring-cloud-sleuth-instrumentation/src/main/java/org/springframework/cloud/sleuth/instrument/reactor/ReactorSleuth.java) class comes in to help us.

 Luckily, the `ReactorSleuth` class acts as a factory for creating instrumented [Publishers](https://github.com/reactive-streams/reactive-streams-jvm/blob/master/api/src/main/java/org/reactivestreams/Publisher.java) of which both Mono and Flux descend from.
 Let's take it for a spin!